-- 20 The surface air temperature (SAT) shows a clear trend almost everywhere.
-We parametrise this trend as proportional to the forcing of greenhouse gases, described by the equivalent CO_2 concentrations, which describes the global mean trend quite well ($r \sim 0.93$).
+The surface air temperature (SAT) shows a clear trend almost everywhere, which is assumed to be proportional to the forcing of greenhouse gases, described by CO2EQV.
 Separate spatially varying aerosol forcings have not yet been implemented.
-As mentioned in Sect.
-2, this trend is treated differently from the other predictors in the - sense it is always included in the empirical model; all other predictors are included only in cases where they appear to add value.
-Figure 1 shows seasonal correlation between

-SAT and the previous year's CO2EQV along the top row of panels.
-Subsequent rows show the correlation derived from predictor-predictand pairs following removal of the trend associated with CO2EQV.
-Correlation between SAT and CO2EQV is in general strongly positive across the majority of the globe, and particularly so when natural vari-
+As mentioned in Section 2, this trend 10 is treated differently from the other predictors in the sense it is always included in the empirical model; other predictors are considered only in cases where they appear to add value (following step one of the predictor selection process).
+Figure 1 shows seasonal correlation between SAT and CO2EQV along the top row of panels.
+Subsequent rows show the correlation derived from predictor-predictand pairs (following removal of the linear trend associated with CO2EQV).
+15 Correlation between SAT and CO2EQV is in general strongly positive across the majority of the globe, and particularly so when the response of SAT to the internal variability of the climate

-5 ability is small compared to the forced signal, for example in the Northern Hemisphere during spring (MAM) and summer (JJA) and throughout the tropics at all times of year.

-NINO3.4 shows the second strongest relationship with SAT; the importance of ENSO in governing variability in temperatures across the tropics is highlighted by correlation stronger than ±0.5 in parts of South America, Africa and northern Australia in addition
+- system is known to be small compared to the response to the signal associated with anthropogenic forcing, for example in the northern hemisphere during spring (MAM) and summer (JJA) and throughout the tropics at all times of year. - NINO3.4 shows the second strongest relationship with SAT; the importance of ENSO in governing variability in temperatures across the tropics is highlighted by correlation stronger than ±0.5 in parts of South America, Africa and northern Australia in addition to the tropical Pacific and Indian Oceans.
+ENSO-based relationships in extra-tropical land regions are less apparent, although positive correlation in the northern half of the North American continent and negative ones around the Gulf of Mexico show the well-known influence on winter (DJF)

-- to the tropical Pacific and Indian Oceans.
-ENSO-based relationships in extra-tropical 10 land regions are less apparent, although positive correlation in the northern half of the North American continent and negative ones around the Gulf of Mexico show the well-known influence on winter (DJF) and spring (MAM) SAT (Ropelewski and Halpert, 1987; Kiladis and Diaz, 1989).
-Very low correlations are found across Europe. - The PDO and IOD correlation patterns are very similar to those for NINO3.4.
-Much 15 of the signal associated with PDO is captured by NINO3.4; additional skill is confined to the northern Pacific, which is likely to be associated with the region of enhanced cyclonic circulation around the deepened Aleutian low associated with a positive, warm PDO phase (Liu and Alexander, 2007).
-Other areas of stronger correlation include small areas of central North America during summer, which supports the association 20 of PDO with multidecadal drought frequency in the US (McCabe et al., 2004).
-The AMO correlation patterns clearly act independently of ENSO and feature correlations throughout the high northern latitudes and the North Atlantic, but curiously not so much in Western Europe (van Oldenborgh et al., 2009b).
-The PDO, IOD and AMO indices are all included for selection in the prediction system.
-25
+and spring (MAM) SAT (Ropelewski and Halpert, 1987; Kiladis and Diaz, 1989).
+Very low correlations are found across Europe.

+The PDO and IOD correlation patterns are very similar to those for NINO3.4.
+Much of the signal associated with PDO is captured by NINO3.4; additional skill is confined to the northern 5 Pacific, which is likely to be associated with the region of enhanced cyclonic circulation around the deepened Aleutian low associated with a positive, warm PDO phase (Liu and Alexander, 2007).
+Other areas of stronger correlation include small areas of central North America during summer, which supports the association of PDO with multidecadal drought frequency in the United States (McCabe et al., 2004).
+The AMO correlation patterns clearly act independently 10 of ENSO and feature correlations throughout the high northern latitudes and the North Atlantic, but curiously not so much in Western Europe (van Oldenborgh et al., 2009b).
+The PDO, IOD and AMO indices are all included in the prediction system.

 Correlation associated with the QBO is poor with the notable exception of northern and central Russia during the Boreal autumn.
 In agreement with Folland et al. (2012) we found no significant correlation for winter in Europe with a one month lead time.
-This is surprising given the link found in previous work between the QBO and the Arctic

-Oscillation (AO), and thus on European surface climate, although the authors suggest that predictability requires a shorter optimal lead time than that used here (Marshall and Scaife, 2009).
-We thus omit QBO from the SAT prediction system.
+This is surprising given the link found in previous work between the QBO and the Arctic Oscillation (AO), and thus on European surface climate, although the authors suggest that predictability requires a shorter optimal lead time than that used here (Marshall and Scaife, 2009).
+QBO is thus withdrawn and not included in the prediction system.